MediaComem/minesweeper/README.md

   $> MIX_ENV=test mix test
   ```

+You should see no errors.
+Every green dot represents a passed test.

+> For more information, read the [tests' source code in the `test`
+> directory](./test).

+## Run the application in development mode

-## (Optionally) run the application in development mode
+You can run the application in development mode (with live reload) using the

-To check that the application is working at this point, you can run it in
-development mode:
+following command:

 ```bash
 $> mix phx.server